iliasam/OpenTOFLidar/PC_Utility/Readme.md

 See wiki for more information.

-Both utilities are written at C#.
+Both utilities are written at C# in Visual Studio 2017.
 See "Debug" folder for binaries.